zendesk/demo_apps/jwt_sample_app/README.md

 ### The following information is displayed:

 The request response is logged to the developer console.
 The app is configured to use requestb.in to view the encoded message.
 This includes a setting for the requestb.in URI you will use for testing.
+Users may wish to use a service like http://jwt.io/ make debugging and testing easier.

 Please submit bug reports to the [issues page](https://github.com/zendesk/demo_apps/issues).
 Pull requests are welcome.